 - Pupils can take an assessment at any stage of their learning throughout the academic year.

 - Assessments take place at the pupil’s school, a familiar and safe environment.

 - The materials and structure of the assessments are designed alongside schemes of work which deliver the National Curriculum, and are regularly reviewed to ensure they reflect the latest pedagogical developments.

 - Instrumental tutors, assessors, and schools decide collaboratively when pupils are ready for examination, allowing for flexible arrangements which have the pupils’ best interests at heart.

 Accredited and Notable

-ECAM’s Unique Performance Awards and Graded Examinations
+ECaM’s Unique Performance Awards and Graded Examinations

-The Every Child a Musician Programme becomes an official Examining Centre for the London College of Music Examinations
+The Every Child a Musician programme becomes an official Examining Centre for the London College of Music Examinations

-The London College of Music Examinations have reported back that these results are on a par with their internationally mean results.
-We can be proud that the achievement of Newham’s children is equal to that of children around the UK and internationally.
+Assessors receive highly specialised training from the Chief Examiner at the London College of Music Examinations (LCMe), Dr Philip Aldred.
+The LCMe have reported that the results from the Performance Awards and Graded Examinations are on a par with their international mean figures.
+We can be very proud that the achievement of Newham’s pupils is equal to that of children around the UK and internationally.